Internet Neutrality Repeal: Should You Be ‘Freaking Out’ As Experts And Social Media Users Share Their Woes?

 — Ian McDougall (@IanPMcDougall) November 22, 2017

-As word surfaced that the Obama-imposed Internet neutrality is on the Trump administration’s chopping block as just another one of his predecessor’s leftover policies, social media users made it their business to find out just what this means.
-Apparently, after doing their homework, a scary scenario has fallen into place of just what the use of the Internet will entail in the future for every man, woman, and child in this country once Internet neutrality ceases to exist.
+As word surfaced that the Obama-imposed internet neutrality is on the Trump administration’s chopping block as just another one of his predecessor’s leftover policies, social media users made it their business to find out just what this means.
+Apparently, after doing their homework, a scary scenario has fallen into place of just what the use of the internet will entail in the future for every man, woman, and child in this country once internet neutrality ceases to exist.

 DO YOU STILL WANT TO DOWNLAOD MOVIES FOR FREE?
 JOIN THE CAUSE AN FIGHT FOR FREE INTERNET!!!! #NEUTRALITYhttps://t.co/vi67JRvoUj